PRIVACY POLICY

 c.
 Use of Friendly Captcha

 The data is used exclusively for the protection against spam and bots described above.
 Cookies are not stored.
-IP addresses are only stored in hashed (one-way encrypted) form and do not allow us and Friendly Captcha to draw any conclusions about an individual person.
+IP addresses are only stored in hashed (one-way encrypted) form and do not allow us and Friendly Captcha to draw conclusions about an individual person.

 https://friendlycaptcha.com/legal/privacy-end-users/